binghamohana/relayr-photon/README.md

     "integrationType": "wunderbar1"
     }

-You should now be able to see your new device on the dashboard at https://developer.relayr.io/dashboard devices
+You should now be able to see your new device on the Developer Dashboard under [My Devices](https://developer.relayr.io/dashboard/devices)

 You can also enter the credentials received into [this web tool](https://mqtt.relayr.io/) to see the data arriving.